+\New We can draw clear conclusion from the experiments.
+The removal of anchor-based assignment brings such significant performance gap between the two paradigms that all other components are introduced to fulfill the rift.
+We also notice the impact of other attempts remain fairly trivial until $\mathcal{LA}$ is improved.
+It leads to the conclusion that \textbf{the essential role of anchors is in label assignment}.

+In comparison with the difference in $\LA$ that bifurcates the anchor-free detector from anchor-based RetinaNet with $6\%$ mAP, the effect of anchors for regression is minor.
+Other interesting phenomenon includes that the improvement of IoU loss is more significant than expected~\cite{giou}, especially for slender objects.
+We hypothesis the cause is two fold: (1) The anchor-free $\mathcal{LA}$ guarantees the predicted bounding box overlaps with the ground truth, while anchor-based doesn't.
+(2) Inaccurate predictions around box borders are less punished by IoU loss and thus are less likely to affect predictions at center area during NMS.
+These properties are enhanced by FCOS using centerness to achieve finally better performance than anchor-based baseline.
+It is also possible to utilize this property in slender object detection as a trade-off strategy.
+The details are provided in Appendix D. \NewEnd

-In addition to the anchors, box representation is another active field where much effort~\cite{cornernet, reppoints} has been paid to improve the form of network prediction to fit objects.
-Rather than the regression space, these methods modify the regression targets.
-Among the research in this direction, RepPoints~\cite{reppoints} stands out due to its promising improvement and novel box representation.
+\textbf{The impact of box representation}~ \New In addition to anchors, we suppose box representations~\cite{reppoints, centernet} that are closely related to object slenderness would help this problem.
+Works in this direction modify the regression targets and form bounding boxes from other representations during $\mathcal{DF}$. \NewEnd Among these methods, RepPoints~\cite{reppoints} stands out due to its promising improvements and novel box representation.